Russia country profile

 President: Vladimir Putin

-Vladimir Putin has been Russia's dominant political figure since his election as president in 2000, serving two terms and then a four-year stint as prime minister, before resuming the presidency in 2012.
+Vladimir Putin has been Russia's dominant political figure since his election as president in 2000, serving two terms and then a four-year stint as prime minister, before resuming the presidency in 2012 and winning re-election in 2018.

-Since his re-election against only token opposition, Russia's authorities have further tightened control over the media, muffled an embryonic opposition movement.
+Since his re-election against only token opposition, Russia's authorities have further tightened control over the media, thereby muffling an embryonic opposition movement.

 He has also and adopted a stridently nationalist course and appealed to memories of Soviet-era power to shore up domestic support.

-The president presents himself as a strong leader who took Russia out of the economic, social and political crisis of the 1990s and defends Russia's national interests, particularly against alleged hostility.
+The president presents himself as a strong leader who took Russia out of the economic, social and political crisis of the 1990s, and defends Russia's national interests, particularly against alleged Western hostility.

-Critics say he has undermined Russia's institutions, stymied democratic development and entrenched rule by a narrow, wealthy elite.
+Opponents and critics at home and abroad accuse him of undermining Russia's institutions, stymying democratic development, and entrenching rule by a narrow, wealthy elite.

-- Mr Putin is running for another term in the March 2018 elections.
-Opposition leader Alexei Navalny is barred from standing because of a criminal conviction that he says is politically motivated.

 MEDIA